|obverse Chapter 19·||Turning Signs (Contents)||References||SourceNet|

 And why not let matters rest there?
 For this way of talking surely says everything we want to say, and everything that can be said.
 But we wish to say that it can also be put differently; and that is important.— Wittgenstein (1930, 84)

 You are an ocean of knowledge hidden in a dew drop, a world concealed in [a few feet] of body.… So man is in form a branch of the world, but in attribute the world's foundation.… Whatever appears within him is His reflection, like the moon in a stream.… The Prophet said, ‘He who knows himself knows his Lord.’Or as Dogen put it, ‘all the myriad phenomena in the entire universe are nothing other than this one mind, with everything included and interconnected.’
 Uchiyama Roshi comments that ‘I always translate this one mind as life … In Buddhism, mind nature (essence) is never understood as psychological mind.
 Mind nature is undivided life as a whole, the whole world in which we are living’ (Okumura and Leighton 1997, 182).
-Readers of the whole of Turning Signs will recognize that C.S.
+C.S.
 Peirce also used the term ‘mind’ (and ‘thought’ as well) in a similar non-psychological sense.— Rumi (Chittick 1983, 64-5)

 The inscription on the bath-tub of King T'ang read, ‘If you can renovate yourself one day, then you can do so every day, and keep doing so day after day.’
 In the ‘Announcement of K'ang,’ it is said, ‘Arouse people to become new.’
 The Book of Odes says, ‘Although Chou is an ancient state, the mandate it has received from Heaven is new.’
 Therefore, the superior man tries at all times to do his utmost [in renovating himself and others].(Chan 1963, 87)